-This continues to indicate that the Charity has being able to keep its cost base down whilst delivering larger care packages at higher margins which further enhance the increasing stability of its income stream.
-Stabilising the finances of the Charity has been a focus of the Management through driving down cost and improving margins through its pricing.
+In summary, this continues to indicate that the Charity has being able to keep its cost base down whilst delivering larger care packages at higher margins which further enhance the increasing stability of its income stream.
+Stabilising the finances of the Charity has been a focus of the Management Team through driving down cost and improving margins through its pricing.
 In this period we have seen a number of indicators that suggests that the Charity is in a strong position to grow and continue to provide a good quality service to the vulnerable members of the community in Luton.
 This is evidenced by our ability to continue to attract a steady number of privately funded service users.

-Accruals: After making allowance for our Tithe of 10% to the Luton Seventh-Day Adventist Church and putting aside 20.508% of our headline surplus we are able to declare a surplus of £46,485 after accruals.
+Accruals: After making allowance for our Tithe of 10% to the Luton Central Seventh-day Adventist Church and putting aside 33% of our headline surplus for retirement, staff gratuities and bonus, we are able to declare a surplus of £32,767 after accruals.